 - disabled Specifies if HTTP Public Key Pinning (HPKP) should be disabled.
 Default true. - include-sub-domains Specifies if subdomains should be included.
 Default false. - max-age-seconds Sets the value for the max-age directive of the Public-Key-Pins header.
 Default 60 days. - report-only Specifies if the browser should only report pin validation failures.
 Default true. - report-uri Specifies the URI to which the browser should report pin validation failures.

 Parent Elements of <hpkp>

 <pins>

 The list of pins

 Child Elements of <pins>

 • pin

 <pin>

-A pin is specified using the base64-encoded SPKI fingerprint as value and the cryptographic hash algorithm as attribute algorithm The cryptographic hash algorithm.
-Default is SHA256.
+A pin is specified using the base64-encoded SPKI fingerprint as value and the cryptographic hash algorithm as attribute

 <pi><pin> Attributes